Running from source code

 Running BleachBit from source code is intended for developers and testers: other users should install the prepared packages.
 Running BleachBit from source code is relatively easy because there is nothing to compile and installing BleachBit is not required.

 python-gtk2 package.
-On Fedora, CentOS, and Red Hat you should have the
+On Fedora, CentOS, and Red Hat, install the

 On Microsoft Windows you must install several dependencies: